Payum/Payum/Resources/doc/custom_action_usage.md

     ```

-    Or you can set concrete `payment` name.
+    Or you can set concrete `gateway` name.
-    In this case the action will be added only to the payment with requested payment name.
+    In this case the action will be added only to the gateway with requested gateway name.

     ```yaml
     # app/config/config.yml

     payum:
-        payments:
+        gateways:
-            a_payment:
+            a_gateway:
                 a_factory: ~
     ```